-I used to add this to my morning porridge, however due to the conflicting information and price point I stopped.
+I used to add this to my morning porridge, however, due to the conflicting information and price point I stopped.

 Birch Tree Sugar

 I’ve started to see this increasingly often in health food stores.
-Its the same as xylitol however, apparently this is made from fermented plant pulp, before the heavy use of corn and such it was made from birch bark.
+It’s the same as xylitol however, apparently this is made from fermented plant pulp, before the heavy use of corn and such it was made from birch bark.
 Today most xylitol is made from GMO corn stalks, etc. But when a product is called Birch Tree Sugar is supposed to be pure and free from this.
-However I think more research is needed on this subject.
+However, I think more research is needed on this subject.

 When I do use refined sugar, this is my poison of choice as it is less processed.
-The downside is that its dark brown in colour and will lend that colour to whatever you are making.
+The downside is that it’s dark brown in colour and will lend that colour to whatever you are making.
 I’ve never used this in meringues for example as they contain a lot of fluid.
 But I might give it a try.
-When you use this for baking or making candy etc – remember that the sugar still contain a bit of fluid.
+When you use this for baking or making candy etc – remember that the sugar still contains a bit of fluid.

 This sugar has a very nice toffee taste to it and I love it in baking and for making toffee.

-Personally I’ve stopped using Agave Nectar since I’ve read conflicting information about it.
-IT seems though as the Raw Agave Nectar still contains nutrients and has less impact on your blood sugar levels.
-However I think you should do some research and decide for yourself.
+Personally, I’ve stopped using Agave Nectar since I’ve read conflicting information about it.
+It seems though as the Raw Agave Nectar still contains nutrients and has less impact on your blood sugar levels.
+However, I think you should do some research and decide for yourself.
 Here is the background to why I’ve stopped buying agave nectar.

 Image copyright by Japanese Vogue.